Temperament Test

 It is not uncommon for your new puppy to see your children as littermates and start to mouth them to invite them to play and also to express dominance over them as seen in the photo below.
 I recommend the product called "Bitters" to ward off mouthing.
 All puppies have to learn that it was OK for them to bite/mouth/play on their littermates, but human skin is much more sensitive.
 This is crucial in their development and they will mature out of it.
 Teach your child to express dominance over the puppy verses the other way around!
 I recommend having your youngest child feed your new puppy to establish authority.
 Expect some frustration with mouthing and teething as your new puppy is learning and growing.
 Provide a lot of chew toys like ropes and bones, however, never let your child take away a dog's bone as they are naturally protective over bones.

-The test is performed at 7 1/2 weeks.
+The test is performed at around 6 weeks.
 Before then, I am always handling the puppies and watching and listening for anything concerning.
 I can do some preliminary testing at your visit to give you a general idea.
-I develop a relationship with all my customers and will listen to your desires as the selection process unfolds.
-I have not gone as far as to select the puppy for my customers.
+I develop a relationship with all my families and will listen to your desires as the selection process unfolds.
 As the selection is made before the actual test, I am always honest in letting you know if the puppy selected won't be a good fit for your home.
-For example, I would never place a dominate puppy in a home with young toddlers.
-I would never place an extremely energetic and active puppy in a home with an elderly couple.
-I also wouldn't want to place a timid puppy in a home with a lot of children, this type might be better in a home with a one on one caregiver where it can learn trust.
 Due to the environment here with a lot of freedom and a lot of children socializing the pups, most (95% or more) of my puppies do very well on the test, which is part of what makes my puppies highly sought after.
 It's not common to find a breeder that has 7 children where socialization truly does happen naturally.
 Of course, all breeders will tell you their puppies are socialized.
 On very rare occasion I see red flags, but normally I can see this early on and can let you know early on if you begin leaning that direction.
-For example, at 4 weeks you start expressing interest in a cute puppy that I have seen some slight dominance in and you have very young children, I quickly let you know.
 Typically - there are always other cute puppies to select from.
-That particular puppy may do just fine in a home with a 20 year old that may have more time to give it the structure and obedience classes it needs.
 However, I can't test a puppy for common issues like mouthing, whining or readiness to potty train.
 There are far too many variables for these and often maturity can develop different in puppies.

-Remember, I am happy to do some pre-liminary testing before your selection to help guide you.
 The test doesn't lock the puppy in place for life, it works as a guide to inform you how best to handle your puppy and helps me place puppies in the right homes so not to contribute to the over dog population.
 I will go over the results with you at your pick up appointment.
 You will also get a copy of the results.
-It is important to feel at ease as I keep in close communication with my customers through facebook as the process is unfolding.
+It is important to feel at ease as I keep in close communication with my families as the process is unfolding.

 Get excited about training your puppy.
 It is a load of fun.
-A typical 8 week basic obedience class is one hour a night for about 7 weeks and $60.00.
-If you can, bring your oldest child so they can have pride in the accomplishments of training the puppy.
-It is very bonding and rewarding.
+It provides bonding and very rewarding.
 Research on youtube, and learn all you can before your puppy comes home.
 Get off to a great start and you will have many years of enjoyment with your new companion.